Blackhand01/BisiPortfolio/README.md

   - **Frontend:** Next.js, Tailwind CSS.
   - **APIs:** Groq, Vectara, OpenAI, RunwayML, NewsAPI.
   - **Tools:** Imgflip for meme generation, OpenAI DALL-E for image creation.
-- **Responsibilities:**
-  - Designed and implemented an architecture to integrate multiple APIs for efficient content generation.
-  - Developed custom modules for Retrieval-Augmented Generation (RAG) workflows.
-  - Optimized backend and frontend for seamless user interaction and fast response times.
-  - Created documentation and setup instructions for deployment and user onboarding.
 - **Results:**
   - Delivered a fully functional application that generates high-quality multimedia content with sources cited.
   - Improved workflow efficiency for social media content creators and marketers.